guardian/s3-upload/README.md

 The Riff-Raff project is `media-service::s3-uploader`.

+### Smoke tests

+The core functionality of this app is the ability to upload files to S3.

+To test:
+- Open incognito tab
+- Check that you are required to login to https://s3-uploader.gutools.co.uk
+- Attempt to upload a small test image (that you don't mind becoming public)
+- Check that the test image is accessible using the link provided after upload

 ### Adding a new service
 If you want another service or app to access the endpoints in s3-uploader (allowing it to upload to s3), there are a couple of steps to follow: